Philippe De Ridder: East Bengal

 During his two stints with Indian football giant East Bengal, De Ridder discovered footballers like Jayanta Sen, Anupam Sarkar, Budhiram Tudu etc. He also worked with senior players like Mehtab Hossain, Bhaichung Bhutia and Harmanjot Khabra to transform and develop their playing abilities.
-It has to be noted that after training Mehtab Hossain with the 360 method, he went on to win the award of being the Best Player in India.
+After training Mehtab Hossain with the 360 method, he went on to win the award of being the Best Player in India.
 This was when Hossain was on the verge of being removed from the East Bengal roster because of his poor performances and injury proneness in the previous seasons.

 He was also responsible for giving opportunities to goalkeepers like Abhra Mondal and Gurpreet Singh Sandhu.
 Gurpreet went on to become the first ever Indian to play a competitive match for the first team of a top-division European club and the fifth Indian to play professionally in Europe.
 He is also the first Indian to play in the UEFA Europa League.